 In 2005, he founded Milan Americas, LLC, in Washington D.C., a business consultancy where he remains the Managing Director.
 This consulting practice specializes in commercial, regulatory and project development engagements with focus on infrastructure and renewable energy projects in Latin America, the Caribbean and Hispanic markets.
 He has also had a focus on healthcare where he played a key role in expansion of major US regional healthcare provider into a new marketplace.

 During 2019 and until June 2020 Mr. Iturregui has been a Partner, and a Member of the firm’s Government Relations and the Infrastructure & Energy Practices with Nelson Mullins, LLP, Washington, DC office.
-Nelson Mullins is an Am Law 100 firm with 122 years of operations and with significant presence in Washington, DC and offices in 25 cities across the U.S. From 2007 until 2009, Mr. Iturregui was employed by Denton, LLP, based in Washington, DC, which is a global law firm with significant presence in Washington, DC and offices in 79 cities across 52 countries.
+Nelson Mullins is an Am Law 100 firm with 122 years of operations and with significant presence in Washington, DC and offices in 25 cities across the U.S. From 2007 until 2019, Mr. Iturregui was Senior Advisor Dentons, LLP, based in Washington, DC, which is the leading and largest global law firm with significant presence in Washington, DC and offices in over 100 cities across 58 countries.
 From 2003 through 2005 he was with Quinn Gillespie & Associates, in Washington, DC.
 This is a leading DC bipartisan public policy and communications firm where he was a Director.
 From 2001 through 2002 he was with Hunton & Williams, LLP in Washington, DC where he was Senior Director of Government and Latin America Affairs.
 From 1997 through 2000 he was with Verner, Lipfert, Bernard, McPherson & Hand, a Washington, DC based law firm as Senior Attorney and Director for International Affairs.

 Mr. Iturregui was awarded a J.D. from The Catholic University of America, Washington, DC and received a bachelor’s degree from the University of Massachusetts, Amherst, MA.